DefaultValue/docker_infrastructure/Readme.md

 # Deprecation notice #

-This repository will temporarily keep PHP Dockerfiles, and we plan to remove it.
+This repository will temporarily keep PHP Dockerfiles, and we plan to move it to a more suitable namespace.
 Dockerizer v3.2 includes Traekif composition template, which makes this repository obsolete.

 ## Author and maintainer ##